The Bihar Public Service Commission (BPSC) conducts recruitment exams to fill up Group A, B and C vacancies in the state administration.

 BPSC aspirants should also analyse the news in the context of Bihar.
 For daily video analysis of The Hindu, please check the linked article.

-Weekly and monthly magazines are also a good source to boost up your current affairs preparation for BPSC exam.
+Weekly and monthly magazines are also a good source to boost up your current affairs preparation for the BPSC exam.

 Best magazines for BPSC preparation are listed below: